Nicholas-BI/bi-projects-overview/README.md

 # Power BI Portfolio – Nicholas

-I'm a certified Lean Practitioner and Six Sigma Green Belt with 13+ years in manufacturing.
-I build fast, clean Power BI solutions that turn raw data into decision-ready dashboards.
+With 13+ years in manufacturing and certifications in Lean and Six Sigma (Green Belt), I bring both a wide-angle view of operations and a sharp eye for process improvement.
+That background gives me more than just data—it gives me context.
+I know what metrics matter, how processes break, and where analytics can actually move the needle.
+The result: Power BI solutions that aren’t just clean and fast—they’re grounded, practical, and built for action.

 Below are selected projects that show how I combine domain knowledge with technical depth—whether optimizing a shop floor or ranking recipes in a mobile game.

 ---